Friday 11 June 2010

 On first introduction the very title is unsettling, an alarming parallel is immediately drawn between that of the female and admired aesthetics of a design.
 This is followed by an extremely provocative musing in Bayley’s foreword: ‘If woman had been designed then what exactly was the brief?’
 The very notion of a woman as a designed object invokes themes of ownership and objectification that would be more suited to a 1950s advertisement than a contemporary publication.

 It would be possible to analyse every ill conceived comment and sweeping generalisation in Bayley’s essays, but it would be a thoroughly futile exercise.
-In short, what has been produced is a book that is accurately described by Camilla Long as ‘a rambling and quixotic pervathon that rests wholly on his patronising and flawed central thesis of woman as a product’
+In short, what has been produced is a book that is accurately described by Camilla Long as ‘a rambling and quixotic pervathon that rests wholly on his patronising and flawed central thesis of woman as a product’.

 Bayley relies heavily on a bizarre montage of imagery involving everything from a fertility sculpture dating back to 30,000 BC (figure 8), to a publicity shot of Racquel Welch in the 1966 film ‘One Million BC’ (figure 7)which can both apparently be used as a direct comparison for legitimate historic representations of the female form.